dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

-Nietzsche's Geneology of Morals identified in values systems the [*Danger of Dangers*](https://academyofideas.com/2017/01/nietzsche-and-morality/): that rigidity and inflexibility of moral systems would itself foment systemic weakness in societies unable to cope with the rate of change.
-Among the problems of rigid rule-based dictated behaviors is in the propagation of those rigid behavioral systems.
-This indicates and creates a trans-generational problem of rigid moral systems wherein those systems dampen the collective performance of that society when unable to evolve to pace the demands of economic and political externalities.
-However, the problem of auto-propagation plagues especially those systems which evolve too rapidly to perpetuate themselves as well as those systems without spectral harmonization.
+Nietzsche's Geneology of Morals identified in values systems the [*Danger of Dangers*](https://academyofideas.com/2017/01/nietzsche-and-morality/): that rigidity and inflexibility of moral systems would itself foments systemic weakness in societies unable to cope with the rate of change.

+Among the [chief design concerns for belief systems](/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.html) -- and the rigid rule-based dictation of behaviors therein -- is successfully propagating those rigid behavioral systems by accounting for the evolutionary dynamics of belief systems and values systems.
+This indicates a trans-generational problem of rigid moral systems wherein those systems dampen the collective performance of that society when unable to evolve to pace the demands of economic and political externalities.
+However, a different problem of auto-propagation plagues especially those systems which evolve too rapidly to perpetuate themselves as well as those systems without spectral harmonization.
 Yet, a virus which mutates too quickly eventually homogenizes into multiple dominant strains.

 There are tools that allow for the identification of middle ground in
 systems: from rigid to flexible; from those nearly universal systems,